nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

   <li>Avoid ordering daily labs on inpatients.</li>
 </ul>

-### Roles, duties and expectations for PGY-2 Residents:
+### Roles, duties and expectations for PGY-2/3 Residents:
 <ul>
 <li>Able to independently perform vein mapping for hemodialysis access.</li>
 <li>In addition to dialysis access cases assigned, double-scrubbing as many cases as many other vascular cases.</li>
+<li>Take daytime call on days when general surgery PGY-4 is on-call at night.</li>
-<li>In daytime, see dialysis access and venous disease consults if not in the OR.</li>
+<li>All other weekdays, see dialysis access and venous disease consults when not in the OR.</li>
 <li>Present Monday through Friday until at least 3pm.
 Utilize non-clinical time for robotic training and reading on vascular topics. </li>
 </ul>